Sisodia to discuss closure of Delhi Yoga class scheme with LG | Education

 - India

-Delhi Deputy Chief Minister Manish Sisodia on Thursday said he will meet LG V K Saxena to discuss the matter of alleged attempts to discontinue the AAP government's ‘Dilli ki Yogshala’ programme.
+Delhi Deputy Chief Minister Manish Sisodia on Thursday said he will meet Lt Governor V K Saxena and raise the issue of alleged attempts to discontinue the AAP government's 'Dilli ki Yogshala' programme.

 He had said that Chief Minister Arvind Kejriwal has given his nod to continue the programme and has sent the file to Saxena for approval.